sholtodouglas/sholtodouglas.github.io/_posts/2020-06-03-DoesHierarchialRLWorkYet.md

 {: style="text-align:center"}
 <figure>
     <img src='https://sholtodouglas.github.io/images/hierarchial/pickplacewsubgoals.gif' alt='missing' style="width:55%" />
-    <figcaption>Sub goal visualisation on the Panda Pick and Place Environment</figcaption>
+    <figcaption>Subgoal visualisation on the Panda Pick and Place Environment</figcaption>
 </figure>

 In past experiments, I found that [OpenAI's baseline implementation of HER+DDPG with Behavioural Cloning](https://github.com/openai/baselines/tree/master/baselines/her) is capable of learning even a difficult tool usage environment I created.
 My RL algorithms (which are effectively wrappers around the Spinning Up implementation of SAC and TD3) cannot.
-Both of these are ostensibly stronger algorithms than DPPG - and both successfully learn the pointmass and block task but fail to scale to more complex tasks.
+Both of these are ostensibly stronger algorithms than DDPG - and both successfully learn the pointmass and block task but fail to scale to more complex tasks.
 This could lie in the implementations of the RL algorithms themselves, or in how I am integrating supervised losses.
 With the release of [Stable Baselines 3](https://github.com/DLR-RM/stable-baselines3), I'd like to look into how other RL implementations perform - and modify them to include include supervised losses from demonstration.

 {: style="text-align:center"}
 <figure>
     <img src='https://sholtodouglas.github.io/images/hierarchial/toolusage.gif' style="width:65%" alt='missing' />
-    <figcaption>Tool usage learnt with the OpenAI baselines HER+DPPG+Behavioural Cloning. </figcaption>
+    <figcaption>Tool usage learnt with the OpenAI baselines HER+DDPG+Behavioural Cloning. </figcaption>
 </figure>

 ### Conclusion